IMPORTANT & USEFUL INFORMATION ABOUT THIS TOUR

 The average cost of meals depend on the type of restaurant, but for lunch we’d say that the average cost is from 2500 ISK to 3500 ISK.
 The average cost of dinner can range from 3000 ISK up to 6500 ISK for the main entree.
 Three course dinners at restaurants are priced around 7000 ISK to 11000 ISK.

-IMPORTANT INFORMATION ABOUT THE NORTHERN LIGHTS & OPTIONAL GLACIER WALK
+IMPORTANT INFORMATION ABOUT THE NORTHERN LIGHTS & GLACIER WALK

 Please note that the northern lights are a natural phenomenon and sightings cannot be guaranteed.
 You will stay in a rural hotel to maximise your chances of seeing the northern lights.

-The optional glacier walk (not included) starts from the base by the glacier and it can take about 15-20 minutes to get to the glacier.
+The glacier walk starts from the base at Skaftafell.
 After safety briefing and a lesson in ice walking we start our walk.
 We will walk in amazing terrain, over crevasses, sink holes and ice ridges, experiencing the unique glacier environment.